Tracy took the world by storm with the first three songs of her debut album!

 Tracy Chapman is an American singer-songwriter, best known for her singles Fast Car, Talkin’ ’bout A Revolution and Baby Can I Hold You from her self-entitled titled debut album Tracy Chapman.

 Coming from the coffee shop scene in Massachusetts, Tracy not only sold multi-platinum and won three Grammy awards for her debut.
-She also changed music history and paved the way for other acts with more indie sounds and political lyrics.
+She also changed music history and paved the way for other acts with more political lyrics.

 Following Tracy Chapman, popular acts were now more honest.
-Grunge trio Nirvana, punk by Green Day and political metal hip hop by Rage Against The Machine became popular, rather than the spandex led 80s scene.
+Grunge trio Nirvana and political metal hip hop by Rage Against The Machine became popular, rather than the spandex led 80s scene.